 Carlos Trujeque Leal and Olivia Tabron pick up SF State player of the week honors

-The SF State Athletic Department named men’s soccer player Carlos Trujeque-Leal and women’s volleyball player Olivia Tabron as players of the week, the department announced on Monday.
+The SF State Athletic Department named men’s soccer player Carlos Trujeque leal and women’s volleyball player Olivia Tabron as players of the week, the department announced on Monday.

-Trujeque-Leal, the senior forward from South Lake Tahoe, Calif., scored twice this past week.
+Trujeque leal, the senior forward from South Lake Tahoe, Calif., scored twice this past week.
 He scored from a penalty kick, as well assisting on a goal, during the Gators’ 3-1 victory over No. 9 UC San Diego.
 The Tritons have not allowed three goals in a single game since Oct.
 2016.
 Trujeque leal is now in the top-10 in the CCAA in goals scored.

 Tabron, the outside hitter from Gilroy, Calif., led SF State to a 2-0 record this past weekend, including a pair of sweeps.
 She picked up 25 kills, good enough for 4.17 per set while hitting .375.
 The senior set a new career-high with 16 kills against Sonoma State.
 It’s the first win against the Seawolves since 2014 and the first sweep in program history.